shiangtai/Departure-Function-using-PR-EOS/README.md

 vaporpressure.py
 # Vapor pressure calculation usin PR EOS
 Calculate the vapor pressure of a pure fluid using the PR EOS

+fugacity-mixture.py
+# fugacity calculation of species in a mixture using the PR EOS with the van der Waals one-fluid mixing rule
+Calculate the fugacity of every component in a mixture fluid using the PR EOS